Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel

 where $\{u_0^{\ell},v_0^{\ell}\}_{\ell=1}^{2000}$ are unit vectors randomly sampled in $\R^2$.
 Next, normalize the RIP ratios to be in $[0,2]$.
 We choose $C=\frac{\max(\{R_{\ell}\})+\min(\{R_{\ell}\})}{2}$ in \eqref{Cond:RIP} so that $\widetilde{R}_{\ell}=\frac{R_{\ell}}{C}\in [0,2]$ and the RIP constant is given by

 To highlight the effects of the basis functions on the RIP constant, we choose three sets of basis functions listed in Table \ref{Table:RIPTest}.
 Figure \ref{Fig:RIPTest} shows the distributions of the normalized RIP ratios for these three basis functions when $M=2000$.
 As a reference, we also present numerical tests of the RIP ratios for the classical Gaussian sensing operator, where the entries of $A_m$ are i.i.d.~standard Gaussian random variables.
 For the case of the Gaussian sensing operator, the normalized RIP ratios are clustered in the interval $[1-\delta,1+\delta]$ with the computed values for $\delta$ being $0.0461$, $0.0399$, and $0.0534$; these values agree with the well-established result in \cite{RFP2010,LeeStoger2022} that $\delta \to 0$ when $M$ turns to infinity.
 In contrast, the normalized RIP ratios for the IPS spread widely in $[0,2]$ for all three sets of basis functions, and their RIP constants are $0.4151$, $0.8937$, and $0.9462$, which are relatively large.

-A large RIP value indicates that the matrix sensing problem may involve local minima, as highlighted by Theorem \ref{Thm:ZSL2017} and supported by findings in nonsymmetric scenarios in \cite{BahmaniRomberg17a,GJZ2017}.
+A large RIP value indicates that the matrix sensing problem may involve local minima, as highlighted by Theorem \ref{Thm:ZSL2017} and consistent with findings in non-symmetric scenarios in \cite{BahmaniRomberg17a,GJZ2017}.
 Therefore, local minima may exist in the joint inference, and we provide explicit examples.
 Let $U=\ba_{1\cdot}=(u_1,u_2)\in \R^{2}$ and $V=c=(v_1,v_2)\in\R^{2}$ be unit vectors.
 We then have

 and the ground truth $(U^*,V^*)$ with $U^*=(u_1^*,u_2^*)=(\cos(\theta_1^*),\sin(\theta_1^*))$ and $V^*=(v_1^*,v_2^*)=(\cos(\theta_2^*),\sin(\theta_2^*))$.
 The loss function denoted by $\calE_{M}(U,V)$ depends on $\theta_1$ and $\theta_2$: